Las Visionarias Catering Cooperative

 Beginning in the 1970’s the steel mills and many of the industrial factories around Southeast Chicago and Northwest Indiana began to close their doors.
 Along with the closing of their doors, went many of the union jobs that they offered, which were a staple for many working class families throughout the Southeast Side.
 Almost overnight, thousands of workers were left without jobs, unable to support themselves and their families.

 Over twenty years later, the effects of many of these large businesses leaving the area are still felt deeply by the community on the Southeast Side.
-The area currently experiences a high rate of unemployment coupled with a lack of available jobs and as a result, poverty, unstable housing, crime and health issues among many other issues are prevalent throughout the community.
+The area currently experiences a high rate of unemployment coupled with a lack of available jobs.